MurtyShikhar/Pushdown-Layers/README.md

 ### Training on WikiTrees

 WIP.
-Please send Shikhar Murty an email (can be found on the paper link) if you need the WikiTrees dataset.
+Please send Shikhar Murty an email (can be found on the paper link) if you urgently need the WikiTrees dataset.

 ## Quickstart (I just want to run inference)